 - The secondary products of this reaction are Ammonium ion (NH4+) and Carbon dioxide.

-- This reaction is catalyzed by amino transferase and secondary substrate is α-ketoglutarate and secondary product is Glutamine.
+- This reaction is catalyzed by aminotransferase and the second substrate is α-ketoglutarate and the secondary product is Glutamine.

-- These two products are entering in the part of Fatty acid catabolism like methyl malonyl Patheway.
+- These two products are entering the part of Fatty acid catabolism like methyl malonyl Pathway.

 The Pyrimidine catabolism pathway generally leads to NH4+ production and thus to urea synthesis.